NathanHM/maedras-vault/content/Religion/Gods/Eryndor.md

 ## Tenets
 - **Respect the Wild**: Nature is sacred and must remain unbroken.
 - **Live Freely**: Embrace your instincts and live according to your nature.
-- **Defend Nature’s Balance**: Protect the land and its creatures from harm.
+- **Defend Nature's Balance**: Protect the land and its creatures from harm.
 ## Clergy and Worship
-Eryndor’s clergy are guardians of forests, often living in wilderness areas to protect them.
+Eryndor's clergy are guardians of forests, often living in wilderness areas to protect them.
 Worship includes offerings to animals and rituals to connect with nature.
 ## Rituals
 - **Wild Hunt**: A ceremonial hunt honoring the natural cycle of predator and prey.
-- **Forest’s Blessing**: A ritual to seek Eryndor’s guidance and protection when traveling through forests.
+- **Forest's Blessing**: A ritual to seek Eryndor's guidance and protection when traveling through forests.